 Recognized as the "Lawyer of the Year" for Natural Resources Law in Seattle by Best Lawyers in America©, 2020

-Chosen by her peers for inclusion in The Best Lawyers in America© in the fields of Environmental Law, Litigation - Environmental, and Natural Resources Law, 2011-2020
+Included in The Best Lawyers in America© for Environmental Law, Litigation - Environmental, and Natural Resources Law, 2011-2022

 Named an Energy and Environmental Trailblazer by the National Law Journal, 2017